 A day in the life:

 What did I do while on recruiting duty?
 Besides logging the windshield time, I did my high school visits, and made the required cold calls.
 I filled out tons of paperwork and ran waivers on kids that needed them.
 Mostly, I tried to present an accurate picture of what the Navy was all about.
 I know the reputation that recruiters have for telling potential recruits whatever was necessary to get them to sign on the dotted line, but I didn’t do that (as every recruiter in the world will tell you).
 Seriously, I didn’t!

-Over the 3 and a half years of recruiting duty, of all the people I sent to boot camp and only 2 of them didn’t make it through.
+Over the three and a half years of recruiting duty, of all the people I sent to boot camp and only two of them didn’t make it through.
 One broke an ankle and the other caught pneumonia.
-Of all of the kids I recruited only 3 didn’t go to boot camp, so I had a pretty good track record.
+Of all of the kids I recruited only three didn’t go to boot camp, so I had a pretty good track record.
 Below is one of my Delayed Entry Program (DEP) Management Awards.

 For you submarine sailors out there, you know the cup, but we had a couple of cups, too!

 I have to recount one story, though.
 During a visit to one of my favorite high schools, I set up my table at lunch to talk to kids while they were in the cafeteria.
 Across from me was a Marine Gunny Sergeant, all decked out in his dress blues.
 I was wearing my normal winter blues, so I was definitely out dressed.